markhull/A1icia/docs/centralinstallation.md

 * **A1iciaExec.jar**, an uber-jar with all Java dependencies included
 * **A1iciaCentralInstaller.jar**, the means by which A1icia Central is configured
+* **appkeys.txt**, A1icia's configuration file with physical file locations etc., used by A1iciaCentralInstaller
+* **purdahkeys.txt**, A1icia's encrypted configuration file with private keys, used by A1iciaCentralInstaller
+* **a1icia_aes**, An encryption key for the Purdah

 Note: If you need to install any of the above packages, you should probably use your distro's repositories to do so, but as always, YMMV.